mem48/geocompr/main.md

 young field^[Geocomputation
-has a ~30 year history dating back to the first [conference](http://www.geocomputation.org/) on the subject in 1996 (at the University of Leeds where the concept for this book was dreamt up) which was followed by a flurry of subsequent publications.] but methods published under the geocomputational banner have influenced the direction of geographical research, as we will see in subsequent chapters.
+has a ~30 year history dating back to the first [conference](http://www.geocomputation.org/) on the subject in 1996 (at the University of Leeds where the concept for this book was dreamt up) which was followed by a flurry of subsequent publications.] but algorithms published under the geocomputational banner have influenced the direction of geographical research, as we will see in subsequent chapters.
 Algorithms are powerful tools that can become highly complex.
 However, all algorithms are composed of smaller parts.
 By teaching these foundations we aim to empower you to create your own solutions to geographic data problems.
 This can feel like breaking free from the metaphorical 'glass ceiling' imposed by GUI-based proprietary geographic information systems (see Table \@ref(tab:gdsl) for a definition of GUI).